Montanazhdarcho: Description

 Montanazhdarcho was a relatively small pterosaur, reaching 2.5 m in wingspan.
 The fossil is largely uncompressed and that of an adult exemplar, as established by a study of the bone by de Ricqlès.
 It consists of a partial left wing, lacking the outer three wing finger phalanges, a complete shoulder girdle, a crushed cervical vertebra and two fragments of the symphysis of the mandible.
 The jaws were edentulous, i.e. they lacked teeth.

 Classification

 Montanazhdarcho was by the authors assigned to the Azhdarchidae, mainly based on the elongated form of the neck vertebra.
 Compared to other azhdarchids however, it was small; the fragments of humerus, radius, and carpal suggest an animal with a 2.5 m wingspan.
 Its ulna was longer than the wing metacarpal, which is atypical for azhdarchids.
 In addition to this, a phylogenetic study in 2015 has disagreed to its phylogenetic position, and reassigned Montanazhdarcho as a non-azhdarchid azhdarchoid.
 However, in 2018, Nicholas Longrich and colleagues had recovered Montanazhdarcho within the Azhdarchidae again, though placed in the basalmost position.
 Their phylogenetic analysis is shown below:

+In 2025, Thomas and McDavid recovered Montanazhdarcho as a non-azhdarchid azhdarchiform, specifically as a sister taxon of Radiodactylus.